vuquangtrong/tiva-c/3_FwUpdate/README.md

 ===============================================

 If you want to update your device firmware, you just need to do below steps:
-- hook an update request by checking a special case
+- hook an update request by checking a special case: 2 buttons are pressed and held at startup
 - disable all interrupts
 - setup USB port and PLL
 - call to `ROM_UpdateUSB()`